Best Air Purifier Reviews – Top 5 Purest List for November, 2022 with Buying Guide

 The HyperHEPA filter and four-state filtration system in this air purifier work to remove ultrafine particles as small as 0.003 microns, such as viruses, dust mites and pet dander – primary causes for the breathing difficulties suffered by those with asthma and allergies.
 The IQAir also has a new V5 filter to remove chemicals and odors from the air, improving performance even more than in the past.
 The controls on this unit are easy to operate from either the machine itself or a remote control, with complete pre-programming options as well as status and filter life indicators.

 With the most-powerful fan in the units we’ve highlighted here, this air purifier delivers more clean air per minute than competitive purifiers but at a pretty steep price.
-The IQAir retails for a little less than $1,000, requires expensive pre-filter, odor and HyperHEPA filter changes regularly, and is not very energy-efficient.
-And those costs don’t normally cover an entire home; the coverage area for the HealthPro Plus is approximately 1000 square feet so it’s only suitable for large room or apartment use unless you live in a small house.
+The IQAir is quite pricey, requires expensive pre-filter, odor, and HyperHEPA filter changes regularly, and is not very energy-efficient.
+And those costs don’t normally cover an entire home; the coverage area for the HealthPro Plus is approximately 1000 square feet so it’s only suitable for a large room or apartment use unless you live in a small house.

 Overall, this IQAir purifier is a great choice, but only if you can justify the cost.
 Those who are buying an air purifier for medical reasons are most likely to appreciate a HealthPro Plus, despite its price.